VernierST/godirect-examples/python/vpython_examples/readme.md

 ## About the gdx Module

-For more details on the `gdx` module, refer to the readme.md in the directory with the 'getting_started' examples.
-Of special note for the VPython examples:
+The `gdx` module contains functions that will be used in the VPython examples.
+This is the same module used for data collection and discussed in the [Getting Started with Vernier Go Direct® Sensors and Python](https://github.com/VernierST/godirect-examples/tree/main/python) manual.

-- The /gdx/ folder is not located in the same directory as the VPython examples - that folder is located one directory up.
-Therefore, these examples have code to add a 'Path' to Python that is one directory up (you could also move the /gdx/ folder into site-packages, or move the /gdx/ folder into this directory).
-Here is the code used to add the 'Path':
+Of special note for the VPython examples is that the /gdx/ folder is located one directory up from these examples.
+This means that Python will not be able to find the /gdx/ folder without some help.
+Therefore, in these examples, there is code to add a 'Path' to Python that is one directory up.

 ```python
 import os